arbor-sim/arbor/doc/concepts/mechanisms.rst

 A fourth catalogue ``stochastic_catalogue`` provides mechanisms expressed as stochastic differential
 equations:

-* *noisy_expsyn_curr* Synapse mechanism similar to *expsyn_curr*, where the exponential decay is subject to noise due to a Ornstein-Uhlenbeck process.
+* *ou_input* Synapse mechanism that can stochastically account for a population of *ou_input* synapses.
+The mechanism is similar to *expsyn_curr* but with the exponential decay being subject to noise due to a Ornstein-Uhlenbeck process.

 .. _mechanisms_dynamic: